bryanmcnett/aabo/README.md

 };
 ```

-In terms of storage a sphere can be just as efficient as a tetrahedron, but a sphere-sphere check is inherently more expensive, as it requires multiplication and its expression has a deeper dependency graph than an AABB or AABT check.
+In terms of storage a sphere can be just as efficient as a tetrahedron, but a sphere-sphere check is inherently more expensive, as it requires multiplication and its expression has a deeper dependency graph than a polyhedron check.

 If the data are stored in very low precision such as uint8_t, the sphere-sphere check will overflow the data precision while performing its calculation, which necessitates expansion to a wider precision before performing the check.

-AABB has no such problem, and neither does AABT (triangle or tetrahedron.)
+Polyhedra have no such problem.
 Their runtime check requires only comparisons, which can be performed by individual machine instructions in a variety of data precisions.

 A bounding sphere can have exactly one shape, but each AABO can be wide and flat, or tall and skinny, or roughly spherical, etc. So, in comparison to an AABO, a bounding sphere may not have very tight bounds.